neovim/neovim.github.io/content/posts/2021-07-12-newsletter.md

 > The _real_ 0.5 was the friends we made along the way

 The long-awaited release of Neovim v0.5.0 finally happened on July 2, 2021.
-It took longer than everybody had hoped for, but it was worth the wait: With over 4000 commits, it is so big that it broke some of the release tooling.
-So these notes will not be able to touch on each of the many changes that were made over the course of development and only focus on the most user-visible improvements, of which the biggest are
+It was worth the wait: With over 4000 commits, it is so big that it broke some of the release tooling.

+These notes focus on the most user-visible improvements, of which the biggest are:
 1. Lua as a first-class scripting and configuration language,
 2. Language server protocol (LSP),
 3. Treesitter (early access).

+The [LWN article](https://lwn.net/Articles/864712/) also is a good overview.

 ## Lua everywhere!